Poikilos/outputinspector/README.md

   '/etc/outputinspector.conf'" (outputinspector knows how to tell Geany which line and column for jumping to line by using args compatible with both Geany and Kate)"
+* You can set any of the ini options as command line options (case sensitive).
+  For a list of settings, see "/etc/outputinspector.conf" after install, or the included "etc/outputinspector.example.conf"\
+  example:
+  `outputinspector --ExitOnNoErrors=yes` (or `true` or `on` or `1`)

 ## Install
 * Right-click the downloaded zip file, then click Extract Here